charlielobster/CUDA_NekRS/README.md

         PATH=/usr/local/cuda-12.8/bin:~/builds/UCX-1.20.0/bin:~/builds/openmpi-5.0.8/bin:...
         ...

-   , or add its contents to your .bashrc for terminal initialization.
-If you cloned this repo, type this:
+   Or add its contents to your .bashrc for terminal initialization.
+If your edit lives in ~/repo/CUDA_NekRS, type this:

         echo . ~/repos/CUDA_NekRS/CUDA_NekRS_vars.sh >> ~/.bashrc